UHDanke/gd_docs/triggers/level_visual.md

 The yellow line shows the Player's X position relative to the camera center.

-The green outline shows the camera's minimum guaranteed coverage.
+The green outline shows the camera's minimum guaranteed coverage, which at zoom 1.000 is 480 by 320 units (or 3:2) .

 The orange outline shows the camera's coverage for the current resolution.